OpenFunction/functions-framework-nodejs-deprecated/doc/arch.md

   }
 }
 ```

+**`input` means what type of your function is**.
+If you don't specify this field, our function is regarded as the normal HTTP request.
+Let's say thet you specify the filed is a `pubsub` (see `input.param.type` above), this means your function is now a subscriber in the OpenFunction, the pubsub middleware which the function subscribes is called `middleware` (see `input.name`) and the topic is `test` (see `input.uri`).

 This means that Func B has a role of *<u>subscriber</u>*, the pubsub middleware is called "middleware" and the topic that Func B subscribes is called "test".